chevron icon chevron icon chevron icon

 Question 5:

-The pie chart below shows the different kinds of fruits sold by Uncle Lim.
+The pie chart diagram below shows the different kinds of fruits sold by Uncle Lim.
 He sold \(\small{425}\) mangoes.
 How many durians did he sell?

 pie chart shows the different kinds of fruits sold by Uncle Lim.
 He sold 425 mangoes